langdoc/metadata-concepts/README.md

         that value somewhere in the database, then you have to maintain two distinct values, and having it in filename just makes browsing files million times easier!
+-   How one specifies that `age` is a calculated from birth time and session’s recording time?

 Notes about fields to be added
 ------------------------------